Azure/ResourceModules/docs/wiki/Known issues.md

 ## Microsoft.Network/connections

-The module has a dependency on pre-existing Virtual Network Gateways which we don't have deployed using the dependency pipeline for cost reasons.
+The module has a dependency on pre-existing Virtual Network Gateways which we don't have deployed using the dependencies pipeline for cost reasons.

 ---